isc-projects/kea/doc/sphinx/arm/classify.rst

 .. note ::

    The template classes can be used to configure limits which, just like options, are associated with the spawned class.
-This permits configuring limits which apply for all packets associated with a class spawned at runtime, according to the ``template-test`` expression in the parent template class.
-For a more detailed description on how to configure limits using the limits hooks library see the :ref:`hooks-limits-configuration`.
+This permits the configuration of limits that apply to all packets associated with a class spawned at runtime, according to the ``template-test`` expression in the parent template class.
+For a more detailed description of how to configure limits using the limits hooks library, see :ref:`hooks-limits-configuration`.
-   For example, using the configuration below, ingress DHCPv6 packets that have client ID values (in the format expressed by the Kea evaluator) ``foobar`` and ``foofoo`` both amount to the same limit of 60 packets per day, while other packets that have the first three hextets different than ``foo`` are put in separate rate limiting buckets.
+   For example, using the configuration below, ingress DHCPv6 packets that have client ID values (in the format expressed by the Kea evaluator) ``foobar`` and ``foofoo`` both amount to the same limit of 60 packets per day, while other packets that have the first three hextets different than ``foo`` are put in separate rate-limiting buckets.

 ::